Table of Contents

 - Better sleep

-- Lowered blood pressure and risk of heart disease
+- Lowered blood pressure and improved circulation

 - Improvements in the symptoms of anxiety and depression